FREQUENTLY ASKED QUESTIONS

 We STRONGLY encourage authors to send us the piece by private e-mail if the author has doubts about the poem’s suitability for the public boards.
 We will be more than happy to review the work, and to inform the author about the most suitable forum at Wild for that particular piece.
 We are always available for questions by writing to moderators@wildpoetryforum.com or adminwpf@wildpoetryforum.com.
 So, if there are questions, write to us first before posting.
 That is much less difficult (for us and the author) than having to move a piece after it’s been posted.

-- Please understand that the ability to post here is not a right but a gift from us to you, and that our monitors are NOT paid to help keep things running smoothly.
+The ability to post here at WPF is not a right but a gift from us to you, and our moderators are NOT paid to help keep things running smoothly.
 Any amount of time they spend here to help you, answer your questions, mop up wayward posts, and yes, reprimand you is generously volunteered and they should be treated with the respect they deserve.

 WPF Weekly Creativity Challenge Program

 If you are new to writing, you might be frightened at first to try to compete.
 However, please remember that this program is less a competition than a learning tool.
-If you put aside fears about competing and not being skilled enough, you will find that the Creativity Challenges offer you a chance to write poems and learn new techniques you never would have thought of or run across.
-Consider them more a classroom of sorts.
+If you put aside fears about competing and not being skilled enough, you will find that the Creativity Challenges offer you a chance to write poems and learn new techniques you might never have thought of or run across.
+Consider the Creativity Challenges a classroom of sorts.
 We certainly welcome less experienced poets who are attempting to learn.
-You will not be ridiculed or chastized.
+You will not be ridiculed.
 You will grow as a poet.

 Please do check out all of the expired Challenges in our ~ELECTROMAGNETISM~ (Archive) forum to see how fun and educational they can be.
 Click on this link: Archived WPF Weekly Creativity Challenges